polinabythebay/polinadotio.github.io--old/source/writing/articles/2015/setting-up-my-blog.html.markdown

 The simplest thing you can do is create an `index.html` file in a Github repo and title the repo `github-username.github.io`.
 When you go to that link you'll see your html file.

 The next thing you can do is try out a static site generator.
-They can make the deploy process nicer for you and add special features that makes blogging easier.
+They can make the deployment process nicer for you and add special features that make blogging easier.
 Here are a few popular static site generators:

 - [Jekyll](http://jekyllrb.com/), generator written in Ruby.
 - [Octopress](https://github.com/imathis/octopress), a blogging framework built on top of Jekyll.
 - [Pelican](http://blog.getpelican.com/), generator written in Python.
 - [Gitbook](https://www.gitbook.com/), a full-featured publishing platform.

 A third option is to roll your own static site generator.
 I went this route after playing around with both Jekyll and Octopress.
 They both have a lot of awesome features, but I wasn't using most of them and I was getting bogged down by how much code I was sifting through that I didn't understand.
 So I made my own!
 I used [Flask](http://flask.pocoo.org/) and [Frozen-Flask](http://pythonhosted.org/Frozen-Flask/).
-If you're interested in learning more, check out this blog post.
+If you're interested in learning more, I hope to write a blog post on it in the future.

 #### Why Middleman?